pflynn157/CppEditor/Readme.md

 CppEditor is currently licensed under the BSD 3-clause license.
 The included TinyXML2 source code is licensed under the zlib license.
 The libsettings library is licensed under the BSD-3 license.
 The including Oxygen icons, the KDE syntax-highlighting and KDE KDBusAddons library, and the Qt framework are all licensed under LGPL.

 #### Supported Platforms
-CppEditor is developed mainly on Linux, so if obviously works the best on this platform.
-It also should also build and run without any issues on BSD-like systems (particularly, FreeBSD).
-Although the actual source code has Windows support, since I changed the library dependencies, I have not tested it on Windows yet.
-I do plan on trying to get it to work on Windows later on.
+CppEditor is fully supported on Linux and mostly supported on Windows.
+Additionally, it should run with no issues on FreeBSD.
+For more information, see this link: https://sites.google.com/site/patrick4664tech/cppeditor

 #### Dependencies
 The following are needed to build CppEditor: